mMerlin/mMerlin.github.io/_posts/2015-02-04-atom-install.md

 During the searches for answers, I had looked at the main <a href="http://nodejs.org/">NODE.JS</a> web site.
-Since that was showing a newer version than yum was installing, I figured I was avoid some of the install and upgrade steps from the instructions I started with.
+Since that was showing a newer version than yum was installing, I figured I could avoid some of the install and upgrade steps from the instructions I started with.
 I would just add the nodesource repo to yum, and install node.js from there.
 Still not quite.
 After that install, software versions seemed to be where Atom needed them to be, but